 We all know and use Google as a web search engine.
 Nevertheless, it’s not the only product from Google.
 The brand extended to hosted email services.
 Google Workspace empowers brands to access great digital products (Google Drive, Cloud Search, Google Meets, and more) anytime and anywhere and provides security of your information.

-Simply put, when you have an established brand admired by customers and you want to release a new product category, just go ahead.
-It can bring many benefits to your business such as increased profit, the opportunity to meet the needs of clients, and improved brand image.
-If you have a great idea for your new product that will be accepted by your audience, give it a try.
+Simply put, when you have an established brand admired by customers and want to release a new product category, just go ahead.
+It can bring many benefits to your business, such as increased profit and an opportunity to meet your clients’ needs and improve your brand image.
+If you have an excellent idea for your new product that your audience will accept, give it a try.

-The article “10 of the Most (& Least) Successful Brand Extensions to Inspire Your Own” provides ten examples of good and bad brand extensions.
+- 10 of the Most (& Least) Successful Brand Extensions to Inspire Your Own provides ten examples of good and bad brand extensions.

 - Line Extension vs. Brand Extension explains the difference between line extension and brand extension.